akroii/Contao-Boilerplate/README.md

 # Contao-Boilerplate
-Run your fresh Contao-installation like a rocket with Contao-Boilerplate.
+- Run your fresh Contao-installation like a rocket.

 ## What you see is what you get :)
-- File-structure
+- Get a default file-structure
 - Basic configuration
 - Basic stylesheets
+- You can take care of contao alone (don'nt be busy with creating folders :))